AlexanderZug/Anti_Pacman/README.md

 # Anti_Pacman
-The program based on the game Pacman.
-Gives you the opportunity to feel like a ghost, for which evil Pacmans chase.
+The idea of the program is inspired by the game Pacman.
+The program gives you the opportunity to feel like a ghost, for which evil Pacmans chase.

 ## Deploy locally: